world-wide-weights/wwweights/backend/README.md

 - Command Service - Responsible for handling user input (as commands), persisting in Eventstore and projecting to ReadDB
 - Query Service - Responsible for handling queries and fetching data from the ReadDB
 - Image Service - Responsible for receiving and serving images as well as cropping them

+**Note:** `docker-images` contains all permanently saved images of the lokal in-docker image service.